Admissions Policy 2024.docx

 ROSELYN HOUSE SCHOOL

-Roselyn House School is a Section 41 Approved School which means parents have the right to name the school on their child’s EHCP.
+Roselyn House School is a Section 41 Approved School which means parents have the right to request that the the school is named in section I of their child’s EHCP.
 It is owned by KS Education Limited and the proprietors are the Headteacher and Deputy Headteacher.
 However, this should be done in consultation between the Local Authority and Roselyn House School.
 If a place is available then the EHCP must specify the parent or young person’s preference unless it would not be suitable for the child’s age, ability, aptitude or special educational need; or it would be incompatible with the efficient education of other children; or it would not be an efficient use of resources.

 This Policy works within the following guidance: